-Website should be free of all typographical errors.
+- Typographical errors: Your website should be free of all typographical errors.
 Both spelling and grammatical errors can be an indicator that you lack professionalism.
 They must be eliminated to maintain overall trustability.

-Content should use language that speaks to individual personalities of your visitors.
+- Personality needs: Content should use language that speaks to individual personalities of your visitors.
 Providing information that certain personalities “need” helps speak to those visitors more directly and move them through the conversion process.

-Present the benefits your visitors will receive.
+- Benefits vs. features: Present the benefits your visitors will receive.
 Don’t write exclusively in terms of what your product or service does, but what benefits your visitors will get from your product or service.

-Content should always read naturally and should never feel “stuffed” with keywords.
+- Spammy text: Content should always read naturally and should never feel “stuffed” with keywords.
 Never hide content on the page, but use it effectively as a sales tool.

-Whenever possible and only where relevant, link your text out to other areas of the website as they are mentioned within the body copy.
+Linking out: Whenever possible and only where relevant, link your text out to other areas of the website as they are mentioned within the body copy.
 Selectively link out to external sources that reinforce the information you are providing.

-All too often site owners want to sideline the content.
-They feel that pictures, tools and products are the only things that visitors want.
+All too often, site owners want to sideline the content.
+They feel that pictures, tools, and products are the only things that visitors want.
 Yes, these are an important part of the sales process, but so is the text.
 Properly developed text informs and persuades.
 It entices and encourages.
 It draws and drives.

 More than anything else, text sells.